Trial Designs

 Hybrid Experimental Designs

-Multilevel Implementation SMARTs
+Multilevel Adaptive Implementation SMARTs

 Multilevel Implementation SMARTs (MI-SMART) are a type of experimental study design used to construct an optimized Multilevel Adaptive Implementation Strategy (MAISY).
 In a MI-SMART, there are multiple levels (e.g., clinic and providers within clinic) and multiple time points of randomization.
 These randomizations help us answer scientific questions about how best to sequence and adapt different strategies across multiple levels of implementation.